Ethel Barrymore: 1920–1930s

 In 1926, she scored one of her greatest successes as the sophisticated spouse of a philandering husband in W. Somerset Maugham's comedy, The Constant Wife (Maugham counted himself among her admirers, saying that during rehearsals for the play he had "fallen madly in love with her.")
 She starred in Rasputin and the Empress (1932), playing the czarina married to Czar Nicholas.
 In July 1934, she starred in the play Laura Garnett, by Leslie and Sewell Stokes, at Dobbs Ferry, New York.

 After she became a stage star, she would often dismiss adoring audiences who kept demanding curtain calls by saying "That's all there is—there isn't any more!"
 This became a popular catch phrase in the 1920s and 1930s.
 Many references to it can be found in the media of the period, including the Laurel and Hardy 1933 film Sons of the Desert, and Arthur Train's 1930 Wall Street Crash novel Paper Profits.
 It is sometimes recalled on modern day radio stations annually every August 15 when Ethel's birthday is mentioned.

 Barrymore was a baseball and boxing fan.
 Her admiration for boxing ended when she witnessed the brutality of the July 4, 1919, Dempsey/Willard fight in which Dempsey broke Willard's jaw and knocked out several of his teeth.
 Ethel vowed never to attend another boxing match, though she would later watch boxing on television.

 In 1928, the Shuberts opened the Ethel Barrymore Theatre, which operates under that name to the present day.

+In 1938, Ethel became the first artistic director of the Olney Theatre Center in Olney, Maryland.“Distinguished Stars Manifest Interest In Capital's Proposed Summer Theater".
+The Washington Post.
+April 12, 1938. p.
+X16.